 Keep your dryer working efficiently with parts from Repair Clinic

 Whether you need a new thermal fuse, cycling thermostat, high-limit thermostat, heating element, igniter, or moisture sensor to keep your dryer working efficiently, Repair Clinic makes it easy to find the exact part that fits your model, including those manufactured by Whirlpool, Electrolux, Kenmore, GE, Maytag, LG, and Samsung.
 Simply enter the full model number of the dryer in the Repair Clinic website search bar for a complete list of replacement parts compatible with your appliance.
 You can then use the “Part Category” filter (“Sensor & Thermistor”) and the “Part Title” filter (“Moisture Sensor”) to identify the specific part you need.
-In addition to millions of appliance replacement parts, Repair Clinic also has thousands of “how-to” videos, diagrams, and articles to help you do the repair quickly and successfully.
+In addition to millions of appliance replacement parts, Repair Clinic also has thousands of appliance repair resources, including “how-to” videos, diagrams, and articles to help you do the repair quickly and successfully.